HubSpot/hubspot-cli/packages/cli/README.md

 # @hubspot/cli

-Provides an `hs` command for interacting with the HubSpot.
+Provides an `hs` command for interacting with HubSpot.
 [Learn more about building on HubSpot](https://developers.hubspot.com).

 ## Getting started